alphagov/styleguides/git.md

 branch in the repository history.
 This advice may be freely ignored for smaller local feature branches for which a fast-forward merge will look like any other routine development work on `master`.

+## Never call `git push -f` without additional arguments

+Force pushing in git is a subject that attracts all kinds of religious battles.
+This advice is not about the merits of force pushing.

+This is about how to use `git push -f` if and when you do use it.

+Let's say you're working on a branch, 'foobar', and you decide to force push to the remote.
+So you do this:

+    $ git push -f

+If anyone has committed anything to master[^1] since you last pulled -- and if you've been working on the branch for any length of time this is pretty likely -- you will blow their changes away, because without arguments git will force push *all* remote-tracking branches.

+So, if you ever need to force push the 'foobar' branch, please instead do

+    $ git push -f origin foobar

+You can also change git's default behaviour of pushing all tracked branches by doing `git config --global push.default upstream`, but you should probably get into the habit of typing out your intentions in full when doing a destructive operation like force pushing, otherwise disaster will strike when you use someone else's differently-configured git, or miss a step when configuring a new machine.

+[^1]: (or any other remote-tracking branch you have in your local copy)